 Suicide – There is no single cause to suicide.
 It most often occurs when stressors exceed the current coping abilities of a person.
 Knowing the signs, finding the words, and reaching out for help can prevent suicide and save lives.

-Umatter for Youth and Young Adults – engaging young people in promoting wellness in their school communities, fostering their own protective factors and developing critical life skills for resiliency.
-Umatter YYA After Action Report.
+Youth Empowerment– engaging young people in promoting wellness in their school communities, fostering their own protective factors and developing critical life skills for resiliency.
+YAC is Back!
+The YAC (Youth Advisory Council) is a youth-led group focused on supporting youth in the community and building youth leadership.
+We just need YOUth!
+Check out this video: https://www.youtube.com/watch?v=AfvNE_OoEHQ or view the Umatter YYA After Action Report.

 Building Flourishing Communities – transformational process model for improving intergenerational health by building community capacity and disseminating NEAR (Neuroscience, Epigenetics, Adverse Childhood Experiences and Resilience) science.
 Understanding ACEs.